 Has FINSYNC helped Media Beyond overcome any specific challenges?

-The best one was I used to have 30 vendors, some of whom did not participate in our digital ACH wire transfer program, so they wanted paper checks.
-In order to create a paper check in my old software, I would have to buy special printable paper, line those up with our printer and send them through, and there would be misalignments and duplicate check numbers.
+The best one was I used to have 30 vendors.
+Some of whom did not participate in our digital ACH wire transfer program.
+They wanted paper checks.
+In order to create a paper check in my old software, I would have to buy special printable paper.
+Then, line those up with our printer and send them through, and there would be misalignments and duplicate check numbers.
 It was just a nightmare.

 When I found FINSYNC, they said you can send somebody an email, and they can elect whether or not to get a paper check, and we’ll handle that for you for a trivial cost.
 That saved me hours of headaches and let me focus on my business.
 That’s just been the FINSYNC way.
 We don’t have a ton of complex needs, but whatever I need, I can do quickly and get back to creating content.

 What are the biggest benefits Media Beyond has experienced using FINSYNC?

 One of the things that was really neat was being introduced to the idea of financing and getting a chance to participate in the early days of initiatives that they’re testing.
 FINSYNC is always trying out new things.
 Whether it’s in-app access to bridge loans or inviting members to participate in a loyalty program.